 The plenary was informative and laden with words.
 It picked up the theme of the Bible Study - that 'Asia is the continent of suffering and hope.
 On the one hand, Amos focuses on people's suffering and struggle for justice; on the other hand, it provides a vision of the reign of God.
 The text suggests concrete ways in which to live out kingdom values on earth through the achievement of justice and peace'.
 The question is, how to transform suffering, tears and despair into liberation, joy and hope in our context.

-Here's a link to the full Asia plenary on youtube
+Here's a link to the full Asia plenary on youtube.

 I have come to learn that the issues in Asia are so profound and complex that the lengthy speaking about the plight of people in Asia is in direct relation to the inability of those who might influence an alternative outcome to really hear the desperation and lament.
 The plaintive question, 'who will speak if you don't' lingers on.